HubSpot to GoHighLevel Migration Guide (2026)

 Step 1: Start Your 30-Day GoHighLevel Trial

 Go to GoHighLevel and start your free 30-day trial.
-No credit card is required for the trial period.
-Choose the Unlimited plan trial — it gives you access to sub-accounts, which you will need if you are migrating client data.
+There's no charge during the trial.
+Cancel anytime before it ends.
+Choose the Unlimited plan trial - it gives you access to sub-accounts, which you will need if you are migrating client data.

 During the trial, set up your: